Skip to main content

 Corps members have the option to earn a Master’s Degree in Education from Lipscomb University or a Master’s of Arts in Teaching from Relay Graduate School of Education.

-If you do choose to pursue your master’s, be aware that corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
+Corps members typically use their AmeriCorps Education Award and partial tuition reimbursement benefits from their district to finance tuition.
 Learn more about certification and training in Nashville-Chattanooga.

 After Two Years